 #5: Stay ActiveBy Sharing Fresh and New Content

 74% of marketers who spend 40+ hours using social media per week earn new business through their efforts.

 The Chief Marketing Officer Council World Wide (CMO Council) reveals that 82% of brands represented on Twitter release between one and six tweets per day.
 That said, 83% of consumers made mention of a bad social media marketing experience.

 You want to stay and post constantly to your social networks but find it difficult to post fresh new content now and then?
 SocialPilot can very easily do that for you!

 Always staying visible to your customers is possible by sharing content frequently across all social media networks.
-You can use social media scheduling tool like SocialPilot that helps you to make your profile active as well as saves your time and efforts.
+You can use the best social media scheduling tools that help you to make your profile active as well as saves your time and efforts.